Quebec: Traditional Quebec (1867–1960)

-When the First World War broke out, Canada was automatically involved and many English Canadians volunteered.
+When World War I broke out in 1914, Canada was automatically involved and many English Canadians volunteered.
 However, because they did not feel the same connection to the British Empire and there was no direct threat to Canada, French Canadians saw no reason to fight.
-A few did enlist in the 22nd Battalion, precursor to the Royal 22e Régiment.
-By late 1916, the number of casualties were beginning to cause reinforcement problems.
-After enormous difficulty in the federal government, because virtually every French-speaking MP opposed conscription while almost all the English-speaking MPs supported it, the Military Service Act became law on August 29, 1917.
-French Canadians protested in what is now called the Conscription Crisis of 1917, which eventually led to the Quebec riot.
+By late 1916, casualties were beginning to cause reinforcement problems.
+After enormous difficulty in the federal government, because almost every French-speaking MP opposed conscription while almost all English-speaking MPs supported it, the Military Service Act became law on August 29, 1917.
+French Canadians protested in the Conscription Crisis of 1917, which led to the Quebec riot.